ROBINSON HIGH SCHOOL NEWS EDITORIAL POLICY

 4. Any decisions affecting the publications on all levels will be made by the editorial board, the adviser is allowed to give legal advice and his/her opinion, but the final decision rests in the hands of the editorial board.

-5. RHS Media will not publish any material determined by student editors or the student editorial board to that is libelous, obscene, materially disruptive of the school process, an unwarranted invasion of privacy, a violation of copyright or a promotion of products or services unlawful as to minors as defined by state or federal law.
+5. RHS News will not publish any material determined by student editors or the student editorial board to that is libelous, obscene, materially disruptive of the school process, an unwarranted invasion of privacy, a violation of copyright or a promotion of products or services unlawful as to minors as defined by state or federal law.

 REGARDING CONTROVERSIAL ISSUES